fbpx

 It’s easy to just pick up a book and read, but when you do not have a goal to work towards, you might end up reading just one book – and that’s if you’re lucky enough to finish the first one.

-Before you pick a book to read, think about what ways a consistent reading culture could benefit you in different aspects of your life i.e. academics, career, spiritual, relationships and more.
+Before you pick a book to read, think about what ways a consistent reading culture could benefit you in different aspects of your life i.e. academics, career, spirituality, relationships and more.
 When you have concrete reasons to read, you will be more compelled to find books that will grow you in the above fields.

 1. Make a List